Stacie Raymer, Chair

 |or SPED 417||Collaboration and Transitions|

-SPED 415 requires passing the Prescribed Virginia State Board of Education Assessment for admission to an approved teacher education program (see Darden College of Education section for specific assessment information).
+SPED 415 requires passing the prescribed Virginia State Board of Education Assessment for admission to an approved teacher education program (see Darden College of Education and Professional Studies section for specific assessment information).
 SPED 440 is highly recommended as an additional course for those students planning to seek certification.
 For completion of a minor, a student must have a minimum grade point average of 2.00 in all courses required for the minor exclusive of prerequisite courses and complete a minimum of six hours in upper-level courses in the minor requirement at Old Dominion University.